ChameleonCloud/docs/source/technical/jupyter/jupyter_collaboration.rst

 ========================

-It is often desirable to share your in-progress Notebooks with peers or supervisors for feedback, perhaps before publishing in the :ref:`jupyter-sharing`.
+It is often desirable to share your in-progress Notebooks with peers or supervisors for feedback, perhaps before publishing in :ref:`trovi`.
 This can be accomplished in many different ways, each suiting different use-cases.
 We have identified a few current tools that offer the best range of functionality.